Top immigration official: Border crossings dropping - Your Valley

 YUMA, Ariz.
 (AP) — The acting secretary of Homeland Security said he expected 25% fewer migrants to cross the border this month, as officials in Yuma unveiled their latest outdoor facility meant to detain children and families.

-Kevin McAleenan said at a brief news conference in Washington that the numbers would still be too high, but it was a start.
-Typically fewer people cross the border during hot summer months, but there still have been tens of thousands of families and children arriving.
-Facilities are vastly overcrowded and advocates have decried conditions inside.
+Meanwhile, facilities that house detained migrants are vastly overcrowded and advocates and attorneys have decried conditions inside.
+Border facilities are meant as temporary holding stations, built to hold a maximum of about 4,000, but have routinely held as many as 15,000.

+Teens and children, detained days or weeks by U.S. border authorities, described frigid cells where flu-stricken youngsters in dirty clothes ran fevers, vomited and cried with no idea when they would be getting out, according to court documents in a case that governs how children are cared for in government custody.

-Congress sent President Donald Trump a $4.6 billion package on Thursday that bolsters care for those taken into custody.
+Meanwhile, Congress sent President Donald Trump a $4.6 billion package on Thursday that bolsters care for the tens of thousands of arrivals taken into custody.
 McAleenan praised the move, but also cautioned there was much more work to do.

+In Yuma, construction on the new 500-person tent facility began about two weeks ago.
+Journalists were expected to get a tour of the facility before migrants are placed there.

+McAleenan also spoke of the tragic image of a father and his toddler, drowned on the banks of the Rio Grande.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.